 We love staying warm the old fashioned way - snuggling up to a hottie on chilly nights.
-When I designed the Wild Things hotties, my children went crazy for them!
+When I designed the Animal Hot Water Bottle Covers my children went crazy for them!
 The original pattern features a raccoon, fox, bear, kitty, panda, owl and fawn but no horse!

 Verinne from Boeven Bende created this delightful horse for one of her children and we loved it so much, we kindly asked her to put together a tutorial.

 Knitting yarn for manes - thick and fluffy yarn works best.

 Supplies as described in your original Animal Hottie Cover pattern.

 Download the horse add-on pattern pieces here - you will need to own the original Animal Hottie Cover in order to use this add-on.

 Ears - Cut 2 as a mirrored pair from main fabric

 Ears - Cut 2 as a mirrored pair from contrast fabric